-This constraint stream iterates over all known and initialized instances of Shift.
-To include uninitialized instances, replace the from() building block with fromUnfiltered():
+To include instances with a null planning variable, especially if you use nullable variables, replace the from() building block by fromUnfiltered():

-6.4.1.
+6.4.2.
 Penalties and rewards

 The purpose of constraint streams is to build up a score for a solution.
 To do this, every constraint stream must be terminated by a call to either a penalize() or a reward() building block.
 The penalize() building block makes the score worse and the reward() building block improves the score.
 Penalties and rewards have several components: